Coconut Creek, Florida: Climate

-According to the Köppen climate classification, Coconut Creek has a tropical savanna climate.
-The warmest month of the year is August with an average maximum temperature of 93 °F, while the coldest month of the year is January with an average minimum temperature of 58 °F. The annual average precipitation at Coconut Creek is 57.27 inches.
+According to the Köppen climate classification, Coconut Creek has a tropical rainforest climate (Af).
+The warmest month of the year is August with an average maximum temperature of 91.9 °F, while the coldest month of the year is January with an average minimum temperature of 57.8 °F. The annual average precipitation at Coconut Creek is 57.27 inches with each month exceeding 2.4 inches of total rainfall on average.
 Summer months tend to be wetter than winter months.
 The wettest month of the year is June with an average rainfall of 7.31 Inches.

 Demographics

-2020 census
+2010 and 2020 census

-As of the 2020 United States census, there were 57,833 people, 23,277 households, and 14,236 families residing in the city.
+As of the 2020 United States census, there were 57,833 people, 24,137 households, and 14,091 families residing in the city.